 Master in Environmental Metrology and Policy Program – for the Betterment of the World

 “A healthy environment is the foundation of human life“.
-Unfortunately, exposures to chemicals, particularly anthropogenic ones, some of which can be highly harzardous, are an inevitable part of modern human life and occur as frequent as breathing air.
-Yet, You can only prevent hazardous exposures that you can measure.
-The former (prevention) has to do with environmental policymaking and the latter (measurement) with environmental metrology (science of measurements), which is what the Environmental Metroloy and Policy (EMAP) program at Georgetown is all about: it is only through evidence-based sound policymaking and its sustainable implementation that the society can ensure a healthy environment in which we live.
-As such, Georgetown University, the US Environmental Protection Agency (EPA) and US National Institute of Standards and Technology (NIST) join force together to offer a unqiue interdisciplinary graduate program in EMAP that aims to educate and train the next generations of leaders and practitioners with symbiotic skill sets as conscientious, dedicated and skillful environment stewards for the betterment of the world who will also command a well-remunerated professional career.
+Unfortunately, exposures to chemicals, particularly anthropogenic ones, some of which are highly hazardous, are an inevitable part of modern human life and occur as frequent as breathing air.
+However, You can only prevent hazardous exposures that you can measure and assess their health risk.
+The former (prevention) has to do with environmental policymaking and the latter (measurement) with environmental metrology (science of measurements), which is what the Environmental Metrology and Policy (EMAP) program at Georgetown is all about: it is only through evidence-based sound policymaking and its sustainable implementation that the society can ensure a healthy environment in which we live.
+As such, Georgetown University, the US Environmental Protection Agency (EPA) and US National Institute of Standards and Technology (NIST) join force together to offer a unique interdisciplinary graduate program in EMAP that aims to educate and train the next generations of leaders and practitioners with symbiotic skill sets as conscientious, dedicated and skillful environment stewards for the betterment of the world who will also command a well-remunerated professional career.
 The EMAP currently offers the degree of Master of Science in EMAP, with an after-work course schedule that provides students the option of pursuing the degree while still work full time (US students) or part time (international students).
 The greater Washington DC area offers plenty of opportunities for the latter.
-A combined EMAP-MS/Chemistry PhD track is being finalized and will become available in academic year of 2018-19 for enrolled EMAP students.
+A combined EMAP-MS/Chemistry PhD track is being finalized and will soon available to enrolled EMAP students.

-This program offers rigorous experiential learning in environmental measurements science (metrology) & policy making on how to reliably identify and quantify toxic and hazardous chemicals, assess their impact to human health and ecological risks, and apply the best available scientific data so obtained to environmental policy making.
+This program offers rigorous experiential learning in environmental measurements science (metrology) & policy making on how to reliably identify and quantify toxic chemical pollutants, assess their impact to human health and ecological risks, and apply the best available scientific data so obtained to environmental policy making.
 It focuses on the education and professional training of future generations of leaders and practitioners in the environmental world using measurements science to provide reliable data for developing best environmental policy or laws for the betterment of the world.
-Scholarships are available for qualified students whose qualification will be assessed upon their completion of the application and be informed of it thereafter.
+Limited merit-based partial tuition scholarships are available for qualified students whose qualification will be assessed upon their completion of the application and be informed of it thereafter.

 Find out more about the Admission Requirements and the Application Deadlines